 Babyproof your caravan

 Babyproofing your caravan won’t be as intensive as babyproofing your home.
 After all, the space is much smaller.
-The important thing is that you secure everything that can come loose including drawers and anything with wheels.
-Also make sure that windows and doors have locking mechanisms that work perfectly well.
+The important thing while caravanning is that you secure everything that can come loose including drawers and anything with wheels.
+Also, make sure that windows and doors have locking mechanisms that work perfectly well.
 It’s top priority as well to check towing aids, tires, lights, and of course, the caravan’s engine.
-Trust us, you don’t want to be stuck in the high way with a bunch of toddlers in dire need of a nap.
+Trust us, you don’t want to be stuck on the high way with a bunch of toddlers in dire need of a nap.

 Bring clothes for all kinds of weather

-Believe it or not, this is easily overlooked by most parents since nobody really plans to set out during bad weather.
+Believe it or not, this is easily overlooked by most parents since nobody really plans caravanning during bad weather.
 The thing is, you never know when bad weather may set out on you.
 No need to pack the whole closet though –bring mostly comfortable clothes that are easy to wash plus a couple of warm weather clothes.
-A light jacket jacket for each tot will do.
+A light jacket for each tot will do.
 And oh, don’t forget to bring hats for everyone!

 Wash clothes every other day